hgtonight/vanilladocs/docs/developers/framework/requests.html.md

 If no delivery type is provided in the request, `DELIVERY_TYPE_ALL` is assumed.

-In order to made the controller deliver content other than `DELIVERY_TYPE_ALL`, you would have to append the request URL (or post data) with the `DeliveryType` parameter set to the above value you want.
+In order to make the controller deliver content other than `DELIVERY_TYPE_ALL`, you would have to append the request URL (or post data) with the `DeliveryType` parameter set to the above value you want.

 A `DELIVERY_TYPE_VIEW` request can be easily used for progressive data loading.
 That or a `DELIVERY_TYPE_ASSET` request could be used to update part of a page.
 A `DELIVERY_TYPE_BOOL` request is used for actions like closing a discussion.